1305 (R)ADMINISTRATIVE REGULATIONS REGARDING SCHOOL VOLUNTEERS, INTERNS AND OTHER NON-EMPLOYEES

 - assisting in the cafeteria or library during regular school hours; or

-- assisting during extracurricular events, i.e., dances, fairs, open house, sporting events, etc.
+- assisting during extracurricular events (g., dances, fairs, open houses, sporting events).

-Volunteers will be classified in Group II when they provide services to students when not in the direct presence of a Meriden Public Schools employee.
-Group II volunteers will be required to complete a consent form regarding the release of information concerning any prior or pending criminal offenses, and such volunteers will be required to submit to a record check of the Department of Children and Families (DCF) Abuse and Neglect Registry.
+Volunteers will be classified in Group II when they provide services to students when not in the direct presence of a District employee.
+Group II volunteers will be required to complete a consent form regarding the release of information concerning any prior or pending criminal offenses, and such volunteers will be required to submit to a record check of the DCF Child Abuse and Neglect Registry.
 Group II volunteers are those who engage in activities such as those listed below:

 - accompanying a class on a field trip in which the plans include that students be divided into small groups supervised solely by the volunteer chaperone for any length of time; or